computerex/docit/README.md

 > The Skeleton App uses [BrowserSync](http://www.browsersync.io/) for automated page refreshes on code/markup changes concurrently across multiple browsers.
 If you prefer to disable the mirroring feature set the [ghostMode option](http://www.browsersync.io/docs/options/#option-ghostMode) to false

+8. Use /elastic/seed.py to index documents with elasticsearch.
+Pass in the input directory as an argument.

 ## Running The App under Electron

 To run the app under [Electron](http://electron.atom.io), follow these steps.